NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/formatting/formatting-headings.md

 - emails
 - letters

 Use headings to tell recipients what your message is about, break up content, and help recipients find what they need.
-In letters, you can use headings to summarise what your letter is about.

 Headings are in bold.
 They are not in italics or underlined.